 You can do your own calculations for a spending scenario using Bank of America’s cash back estimating tool.

-Are you considering adding the Bank of America Cash Rewards to your wallet?
+Are you considering adding the card_name to your wallet?
 Let’s review some of the major pros and cons of the card before you make your final decision:

 |Earn 3% cash back in a category of your choice||Only 1% cash back in many spending categories|